MicrosoftDocs/Devices-docs/surface-hub/create-a-device-account-using-office-365.md

 ---
-title: Create a device account using UI (Surface Hub)
+title: Create a device account using UI (Surface Hub v1)
 description: If you prefer to use a graphical user interface, you can create a device account for your Microsoft Surface Hub with either the Office 365 UI or the Exchange Admin Center. ms.assetid: D11BCDC4-DABA-4B9A-9ECB-58E02CC8218C ms.reviewer: